Kami-Yama/Kami-Yama/README.md

 1. Managing the dev work in the Minecraft server of **KibeliusDaVivere**.

-2. Studying Japanese in the free time (i'm really busy with studies in this
+2. Studying Japanese in the free time

 3. Costantly learning new stuff about IT